Fundamentals of High Speed Air-Breathing and Space Propulsion – Online Short Course (Starts 22 April 2025) 22 April - 15 May 2025 Online

 OVERVIEW

 The performance of any propulsion system designed for high speed or space applications is governed by the fundamental principles on which it is based.
 This course examines five classes of engines (both deployed and being developed) from the perspective of their underlying physical principles.
 The equations used to determine the thrust produced by airbreathing rockets, ram/scramjets, detonation wave engines, arcjets, and ion thrusters are developed highlighting relevant issues and approximations in their use.
 It also places these engines in the context of their range of relevance by relating the thrust generated to the thrust required for both to orbit and in orbit missions.
-This course is based on the book: J. Etele: Fundamentals of Transatmospheric and Space Propulsion (available on Amazon).
+This course is based on the book by the instructor: J. Etele: Fundamentals of Transatmospheric and Space Propulsion (available on Amazon)

 LEARNING OBJECTIVES